For Road Conditions Information, visit the Road Conditions page in the main menu above.

 Rides will start on schedule so riders should be ready to go at the posted start time.
 Please bring your bike to the ride start point in good working order and with tires properly inflated.
 Always carry a spare tube, tire levers, a patch kit, a pump or air cartridge, water, snacks and emergency contact information.

-Ride Coordinators & Leaders must be club members.
+Ride Leaders must be club members.
 It is their responsibility to know the planned route and to ensure that ride details are posted on the

 Liability Release...